Footprints of Axion-Like Particle in Pulsar Timing Array Data and James Webb Space Telescope Observations: Introduction

-In this work, we proposed a new mechanism of axion domain wall with varying radii for the SGWB detected by PTAs and high redshift AGN observed JWST.
-Axion-Like particle is a well motivated extension of the Standard model that could play a significant role in elucidating the unknown aspects of cosmology and particle physics.
-Addressing the strong CP problem in QCD~\cite{Peccei:1977hh} or considering compactification within string theory~\cite{Arvanitaki:2009fg,Svrcek:2006yi,Conlon:2006tq} can potentially provide solutions involving PQ or PQ-like symmetries, leading to the emergence of various axions and axion-like particles (ALPs).
-The precise energy scale associated with this symmetry remains uncertain.
-However, in string models~\cite{Arvanitaki:2009fg}, it is often observed that ALPs possess a PQ-like scale either prior to or during the inflationary phase.
-Non-perturbative potentials of these models contain terms that cause a continuous degeneracy of the asymmetric ground state.
-The manifest symmetry breaking results in the formation of closed domain walls and their evolution can lead to SGWB.
-The destiny of domain walls after the inflation depends on their radius.
+In this work, we proposed a new mechanism of the closed axion domain wall as the common explanation of the SGWB detected by PTAs and the high redshift AGN observed by JWST.
+Axion-like particle (ALP) is a well-motivated extension of the Standard Model that could play a significant role in elucidating the unknown aspects of cosmology and particle physics.
+Addressing the strong CP problem in quantum chromodynamics (QCD)~\cite{Peccei:1977hh} or considering compactification within string theory~\cite{Arvanitaki:2009fg, Svrcek:2006yi, Conlon:2006tq} may involve the Peccei-Quinn (PQ) or PQ-like symmetries, leading to the emergence of various axions and axion-like particles.
+The precise energy scale associated with this symmetry remains uncertain, which can be either prior to or during the inflationary phase~\cite{Arvanitaki:2009fg}.
+The non-perturbative potentials of these models contain terms that cause a continuous degeneracy of the asymmetric ground state. {The manifest symmetry breaking assigns a vacuum expectation value and a phase to the ALP field during inflation.
+Post-inflation, phase fluctuations and $\pi$ crossings shape domain walls and could lead to the SGWB.} The destiny of the domain walls after the inflation depends on their radius.
 If a domain wall has a radius below a critical threshold, it collapses due to its tension.
-It descends within the cosmological horizon early, thereby giving rise to the creation of primordial black holes~\cite{Rubin:2000dq,Khlopov:2004sc}.
-On the other hand, if a wall exceeds the critical threshold, its repulsive gravitational field takes over long before it approaches the cosmological horizon, resulting in a wormhole~\cite{Garriga:2015fdk,Deng:2016vzb}.
-GWs would be generated as the respond from radiation fluid on the repulsion.
+It descends within the cosmological horizon early, thereby giving rise to the creation of primordial black holes (PBHs)~\cite{Rubin:2000dq, Khlopov:2004sc}.
+On the other hand, if a wall exceeds the critical threshold, its repulsive gravitational field takes over long before it approaches the cosmological horizon, resulting in a wormhole~\cite{Garriga:2015fdk, Deng:2016vzb}.
+GWs would be generated as the response from the radiation fluid on the repulsion.
 The repeated processes at different e-folding can lead to the spontaneous formation of both primordial black holes and wormholes.
-The processes of collapsing into primordial black holes and wormholes can generate distinct gravitational waves.
-They are indicative of the axion domain wall formation during inflation, which is different from the post-inflationary formation.
-The primordial black holes can act as seeds for the formation of massive galaxies, e.g. through accretion processes~\cite{Liu:2022bvr,Yuan:2023bvh}. which can explain the existence of galaxies formed at high redshifts observed by JWST.
-Finally, a joint explanation of PTAs and JWST results indicate an ALP with the mass, $m_a \sim 10^{-15}-10^{-14}$ eV.
+Their evolution can generate a distinct spectrum of gravitational waves, which are indicative of the PQ-like phase transition before or during inflation leading to the closed axion domain wall formation.
+On the other hand, the contours of these walls are surrounded by regions of the enhanced energy density of the ALP field, which can act as seeds for the early formation of massive galaxies, e.g. through accretion processes~\cite{Liu:2022bvr, Yuan:2023bvh}, and can explain the existence of galaxies formed at high redshifts observed by JWST.
+Finally, a joint explanation of PTAs and JWST results predicts the ALP mass that can be tested in future experimental searches.